 |Prior education||High school diploma or equivalent|

 |i.
 Students with 24 or more transferable collegiate credits will be assessed on their collegiate cumulative GPA.
 Otherwise, the high school GPA will be used.|

-Eligible states for enrollment: Alabama, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Missouri, Nebraska, North Carolina, Ohio, Oklahoma, South Carolina and South Dakota, Tennessee, and Wisconsin.
+Eligible states for enrollment: Alabama, Florida (Orlando and Tampa regions only), Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Missouri, Nebraska, North Carolina, Ohio, Oklahoma, South Carolina and South Dakota, Tennessee, and Wisconsin.